 Utility servicing includes providing potable water, the conveyance of sewer, the management and conveyance of stormwater, and the provision of natural gas, power, and communications.
 A majority of the IDP area is unserviced or serviced to rural standards, which consist of wells and private sewer systems.
-The Town is a partner in Aquatera Utilities Ltd., a regional utility corporation created in partnership with the City of Grande Prairie, County of Grande Prairie, and (as of 2019) the Town of Wembley.

-Water and Sewer Policies
+Water and Sewer